Rhodonite: A Mineral of Love, Roses and Eagles

 This large uncut specimen of rhodonite was mined from the Ural Mountains in Russia, where the first piece of the mineral was originally found in the 18th century. koroboky/Shutterstock

 As sleeping babies lay in their cribs in the 18th-century Ural Mountain villages near Sidelnikovo, Russia, parents slipped pink stones next to them, called orlets.
 Rocking their child's crib slowly, parents told local folklore about how eagles (orels), the king of birds, brought the same beautiful and valuable stones to their nests.
-By placing the rose-colored stones next to their children, the villagers hoped it would bring their children courage and acuity, like the majestic eagle.
+By placing rhodonite next to their children, the villagers hoped it would bring their children courage and acuity, like the majestic eagle.

 Eventually, rare rhodonite crystals and stones became highly prized in Russia, donned by czars and fashioned into enormous ornaments.
-Today, this pink stone — with its notable charcoal veining — is less known for its monetary value and rarity but more for its metaphysical value as a stone of power, protection and self-love.
+Today, this pink stone — with its notable charcoal veining — is less known for its monetary value and rarity but more for its metaphysical value as a stone of power, protection, and self-love.

 Advertisement

-A Rose Amongst Minerals
+Rhodonite Crystal -- A Rose Amongst Minerals

 "Rhodonite is a manganese-rich member of the pyroxenoid group of minerals," explains Sheryl Elen, research librarian at the Gemological Institute of America (GIA).
 "The simplified chemical composition is MnSiO3 but is usually combined with other elements or minerals like calcium and iron."